pattern-lab/website/docs/advanced-keyboard-shortcuts.md

 heading: Keyboard Shortcuts
 ---

+> **Note:** This feature is currently disabled.
+It will be back in a future release of `styleguidekit-assets-default`.

 Pattern Lab comes with support for a number of special keyboard shortcuts to make using Pattern Lab easier.
 These are broken up by where they work or are most useful.

 Modifying the viewport: